jhoeksem/cv2_project/final/README.md

 ## c.

-Experiment 1: Average AP score was
+Experiment 1: Average AP bounding box score was easily below 10, which is terrible.
+There were clearly some objects identified
+Experiment 2: Average AP was zero for everything.
+I suspect something was misformatted; it is also possible that the model failed to recognize any object above the 50% confidence threshold.
+Experiemnt 3:

+### Commentary:

 ## d.